tharunpalagiri873/github-slideshow/_posts/0000-01-02-tharunpalagiri873.md0000-01-02-tharunpalagiri873.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-My first commit
+- [ ] I am making changes to the file.
+I am progressing on my github account
-Use the left arrow to go back!
+- [ ] Use the left arrow to go back!